Quality Control

 Note

-The result doesn’t flag the neighbouring high values of 50, 52.
-The spike test is really for detecting a sudden jump with one value between “normal” values.
+The result doesn’t flag the neighbouring high values of 50 and 52.
+The spike test detects a sudden jump where one value sits between otherwise normal values.

 Note